Slough Town F.C.: History

-In the season of 2004–05, Slough Town beat Walsall to reach the 2nd round of the FA Cup however they then lost to Yeading.
-Slough Town were also the Isthmian League Cup winners in 2004–05 after they beat Hampton & Richmond Borough 3–1 in the final with 2 goals from Ian Hodges and 1 from Josias Carbon to help them secure the win and the silverware.
+In the season of 2004–05, Slough Town beat Walsall to reach the 2nd round of the FA Cup, but they then lost to Yeading.
+Slough Town were also the Isthmian League Cup winners in 2004–05 after they beat Hampton & Richmond Borough 3–1 in the final, with two goals from Ian Hodges and one from Josias Carbon helping them secure the win and the silverware.

-Over the next two seasons, and now playing in the Southern Football League Division One Midlands, Slough's performance continued to improve.
+Over the next two seasons, and then playing in the Southern Football League Division One Midlands, Slough's performance continued to improve.
 In the 2009–10 season, Slough Town finish 5th in the table, qualifying the team for the promotion play-off matches.
 Having beaten second-placed Hitchin Town 2–1 in the play-off semi-final, Slough lost 4–0 to Chesham United in the final, meaning they had to remain in the same division for the 2010–11 season.
 Once again they finished 5th in the 2010–11 season, but lost to Hitchin Town in the play-off semi-final 4–1.

-Having come close to promotion to the Premier Division in the last few seasons, including two play-off final defeats, Slough parted company with manager Steve Bateman following the 2012–13 season after four years at the helm, the last of which saw them miss out on the play-offs by a solitary point.
+Having come close to promotion to the Premier Division in the previous few seasons, including two play-off final defeats, Slough parted company with manager Steve Bateman following the 2012–13 season after four years at the helm, the last of which saw them miss out on the play-offs by a solitary point.
 The club looked to take a new direction in 2013–14 and appointed Neil Baker and Jon Underwood, the management duo who had taken league rivals Godalming Town to the play-offs in the previous season.
 With Godalming forced to relocate to the South & West Division following their failure to win the play-offs, the majority of their squad decided to follow Baker and Underwood to Slough.
 In their very first season, the new management team steered the club to promotion via the play-offs.
 Slough claimed a 3–0 victory at Rugby Town in the semi-final before winning the play-off final against Kettering Town in front of 2,331 at Kettering's home of Latimer Park on 5 May 2014.
 Slough trailed 0–2 at half-time before staging a second half comeback.
-Two goals from Johnnie Dyer brought the Rebels level before James McClurg scored the goal that ultimately returned Slough Town to the third tier of non-league football after several years away.
+Two goals from Johnnie Dyer brought the Rebels level before James McClurg scored the goal that ultimately returned Slough Town to the third tier of non-league football after a number of years.